- Virtual reality (VR) allows architects to experience and understand buildings before they actually exist.

 You are walking through an elegant house, admiring the large living-room windows, the paintings on the wall, and the spacious kitchen.
-Pendant lights cast a soft glow, the terrazzo flooring gleams beneath your feet, the furnishings feel inviting.
-Then you take off the virtual-reality goggles and resume your meeting.
+Pendant lights cast a soft glow; the terrazzo flooring gleams beneath your feet; the furnishings feel inviting.
+Then, you take off the VR goggles and resume your meeting.

-This scenario is becoming increasingly common as more architects incorporate virtual reality (VR) for architecture into their practices.
+This scenario is becoming increasingly common as more architects incorporate VR into their practices.
 Along with its cousins, augmented reality (AR) and mixed reality (MR), virtual reality allows designers to push the boundaries of visualization, giving colleagues and clients new ways to experience and understand a building or space long before it is actually built.
-With VR, architects can transmit not just what a building will look like, but also what it will feel like.
+With virtual reality in architecture, architects can transmit not only what a building will look like but also what it will feel like.

 “Traditionally in architecture, you have blueprints and scale models, and 3D modeling has been around in force for the last 20 years,” says Jeff Mottle, president and CEO of CGarchitect Digital Media Corp. and publisher of CGarchitect, an online magazine and community for architectural-visualization professionals.
 “VR plays into these traditional methods because the two fit closely together, more than the manufacturers actually realize.”
-Manufacturers still mostly view VR for gaming rather than enterprise solutions—but that is changing, according to Mottle, who just moderated a panel about these emerging technologies at this year’s Autodesk University Las Vegas.
+Manufacturers still mostly view VR for gaming rather than enterprise solutions—but that is changing, according to Mottle, who has moderated panels about these emerging technologies at Autodesk University.

-With the dizzying rate of technology advancement and growing options, here are four considerations for firms thinking of entering this brave new virtual world.
+With the dizzying rate of technology advancement and growing options, here are four considerations for firms thinking of entering the expanding world of virtual reality in architecture.

 Virtual reality has been around in some form for decades (with the first head-mounted systems debuting in 1968), but the technology has not been elastic or advanced enough to have widespread application until now.
 With advances in mobile technology, which placed high-resolution imagery into everyone’s hands, VR has experienced an explosion in the past two years.